nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 /etc/xroad/
 ```

 It is recommended to store this configuration outside the Docker container using Docker volumes.
-Adding a Docker volume will allow keeping the configuration even if the container is removed or updated and makes it possible to use the same configuration in other Docker containers.
+Adding a Docker volume will allow the configuration to persist even if the container is removed and makes it possible to use the same configuration in other Docker containers.

 To add the Docker volume, add the Docker volume parameter mapping to the config folder: